Bleckley County School District

 The Bleckley County School District is a public school district in Bleckley County, Georgia, United States, based in Cochran.

-It serves the communities of Cary, Allentown, and Cochran.
+The only school district in the county, it serves the communities of Cary, Allentown, and Cochran.

 Schools

 The Bleckley County School District has one primary school (Pre-K - 2nd Grade), one elementary school (grades 3-5), one middle school (grades 6-8), one high school (grades 9-12), and one alternative school (grades 6-12).